 Revenue in the United States is generated primarily from the sale of our implants and, to a much lesser extent, from the sale of our instruments.
 Sales in the United States are primarily to hospital accounts through independent sales agencies.
 We recognize revenue when our performance obligations under the terms of a contract with our customer are satisfied.
 This typically occurs when we transfer control of our products to the customer, generally upon implantation or when title passes upon shipment.
 The products are generally consigned to our independent sales agencies, and revenue is recognized when the products are used by or shipped to the hospital for surgeries on a case by case basis.
-On rare occasions, hospitals purchase products for their own inventory, and revenue is recognized when the products are shipped and the title and risk of loss passes to the customer.
+On rare occasions, hospitals purchase products for their own inventory, and revenue is recognized when the hospital obtains control of the product, typically either upon shipment or delivery of the product dependent on the terms of the contract.
 Pricing for each customer is dictated by a unique pricing agreement, which does not generally include rebates or discounts.